 Each graduate will be assigned a mentor who is responsible for maintaining contact throughout the training period, providing guidance and support to help achieve targets and goals.

-The map opposite shows a selection of worldwide project locations where PDi has worked for Operators and Contractors.
 Work placements will be selected and monitored to ensure a breadth of experience which in the past has taken our graduates around the world.

 A selection of training courses has been identified to support development and to complement the on the job training.
 These include both technical and non-technical subjects with a mix of industry training providers and inhouse specialists.

 Development will be recorded and measured against set criteria as detailed in the UK Standard for Professional Engineering Competence (UK-SPEC).

 After graduating from University of Glasgow, Ross moved to Aberdeen joining PDi as a Graduate Project Engineer in November 2010.

 Enjoying both the technical experiences the role brought and the opportunities to travel, Ross found himself working as a project engineer in Brazil and the USA before returning to the UK.
 Since his return Ross has progressed up through the company into his current role of Lead Project Engineer, providing support to less senior engineers and managing his own scopes with various operators and installation contractors.